Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

-To determine this set, we must determine the Lie algebra $\mathcal{A}_k$.
-Ideally, we desire $\mathcal{A}_k = su(2^k)$, i.e., $\mathcal{A}_k$ contains all $2^{2k}-1$ Pauli operators acting on $k$ qubits, which gives universal computation on all $k$ qubits.
+Ideally, we desire $\mathcal{A}_k = su(2^k)$, i.e., $\mathcal{A}_k$ contains all $2^{2k}-1$ Pauli operators acting on $k$ qubits, which gives universal computation on all $k$ virtual qubits.
 At first glance, this seems impossible, since the only operations we use are $Z$ rotations of the first qubit and the application of a fixed $T_k$ to all qubits, so it is not clear how to selectively control a generic target qubit.
 However, we find that the persistent application of $T_k$ allows us to convert temporal control into spatial control.
 A similar concept was used in Ref.~\onlinecite{Raussendorf2005}.
 Indeed, looking at Fig.~\ref{fig:qca_evo}, we see that each operator $O_k(\ell)$ acts differently on different qubits.
-By judiciously combining these operators, we can selectively control other qubits.
+By judiciously combining these operators, we can selectively control all virtual qubits.

 As a first investigation into the form of $\mathcal{A}_k$, we numerically generate the operators in $\mathcal{O}_k$ for small $k$ and repeatedly take commutators until no new operators are found.
-Then, we look at the size of the resulting algebra and identify it with known Lie algebras.
 This is shown in Fig.~\ref{fig:qca_evo} for $k\leq 7$.
-We see that, in each case, we get an algebra with a dimension that scales exponentially with the number of qubits, but we only get the full $su(2^k)$ in certain cases.
-While the full algebra $\mathcal{A}_k$ appears to depend on $k$ in a complicated manner, we are able to prove the following result:
+In each case, we get an algebra with a dimension that scales exponentially with the number of qubits, but we only get the full $su(2^k)$ in certain cases.
+While the full algebra $\mathcal{A}_k$ appears to depend on $k$ in a complicated manner, we are able to prove the following lower bound on computational power: